 Why do mothers take red date longan tea during confinement?

-Red dates or jujubes are known for their medicinal and herbal benefits.
-In traditional medicine, red dates are brewed in soups or tea to help nourish the blood and improve the immune system.
-Many women consume red dates and longan tea during their menstruation or confinement period in order to nourish the blood and improve their immune system.
+- Red dates are known for medicinal and herbal benefits.
+Longans and red dates together produce amazing health benefits especially in boosting our immune system and replenishing our blood.
+For generations, women have been consuming red dates tea during their menstruation or confinement period in order to nourish their blood and improve their immune system.

-During confinement, many women become restless in the midst of caring and nursing their newborn.
+- During confinement, many women become restless in the midst of caring and nursing their newborn.
 Longan has been proven to promote a sense of calmness and enhance sleep.

 As longan is one of the main ingredients in tonics for blood medication, these two ingredients are often coupled together in soups and tea to help boost overall wellness and to strengthen the body’s immunity.

 You might also like